SlayterDev/DeafShark/README.md

 the lexer and parser for `DeafShark` since much of the syntax is similar to Swift.

 ### Try it out
 * Make sure you have [LLVM](llvm.org) installed because you'll need it.
-I won't go into how to install this because it seems different for everyone, however building it from source seems like a good way to go.
+[Here is a quick guide](https://github.com/SlayterDev/DeafShark/wiki/Install-LLVM) for installing LLVM on OS X.
 * Next clone the repository and open up the Xcode project.
 * Create a file called `hello.ds` (or whatever you want so long as it ends with `.ds`).
 In that file put `print("Hello, World\n")`.
 * You'll need to add the location of your source file as a commandline argument to the Scheme (upper left where it says `DeafShark`).